-What is Blurple and how to avoid it?
+What is Blurple and How to Avoid it?

+Blurple.
+It’s a funny word that you may hear quite often as you wander through the halls of Primoprint.
+But what is it and how can it be avoided?
 Essentially, Blurple is a combination of blue and purple.
-It’s when a designer sets up their artwork to be a dark blue, but when it printed, it looks to be more of a purple.
+It’s when a designer sets up their CMYK artwork to be a dark blue, but when it is printed, it looks to be more of a shade of purple.
 Unfortunately, this can happen quite easily, but with a few small adjustments, it can be avoided.

-This is where “Blurple” can occur.
+This is where a “Blurple color” can occur.
 The key is to always have at least a 30% difference in your cyan and magenta values.
 Adding too much magenta to cyan will result in the color purple even if it appears blue on your screen.

-In order to avoid that, we dropped the magenta value 30% below the cyan.
+But to avoid that, we dropped the magenta value 30% below the cyan.
 Most dark blues can be created with this method without the risk of turning purple.

-From there you can move the black up and down a couple notches in order to perfect the color.
-As you can see from the example, it’s not always going to convert seamlessly, but once printed, your blues should look truer to your intention than if you had kept the original color breakdown.
+From there you can move the black up and down a couple of notches to perfect the color.
+Sometimes the Y (yellow) value will need to be dropped as well in order to get a closer shade.
+As you can see from the example, it’s not always going to convert seamlessly, but once printed, your blues should look more accurate to your intention than if you had kept the original color breakdown.